uhollerbach/wile/BUGS.md

 * Need to work on macro expansion, interaction with (load) is not quite the way it should be

-* One test of continuations shows different behavior between wile and
-  mit-scheme: wile does an infinite loop, whereas mit-scheme does one trip.
-I don't understand this, my cargo-cult understanding of continuations says wile is correct... but I'm really not willing to say mit-scheme is wrong?!?

 * Link issue on openbsd: library is supposed to be split so that at link time only required functions are pulled in -> keep things small and more secure too.
 On openbsd, this is not working somehow,